another2020githubuser/thepyphone/README.md

 I view this project as a start towards a more open communications infrastructure.

-Also works fine over Wi-Fi.
-Tested in multiple contintents including South America and Europe.
-It worked fine.
+Works fine over Wi-Fi.
+Tested in multiple contintents including North and South America and Europe.
+Works fine.
 The phone appeared to be a US phone.

 Not encrypted.
+Everything you say or type will end up transmitted plain text over the public Internet.
+Don't use this for illegal stuff.

 The code is Python 3 (with a bunch of packages from PyPy) and GTK.
+Built backwards, I built this for myself first, so no barely working MVP here.
+This is  stable code that I use as my daily driver.